shellhunter/gocewl/README.md

 Clone of digininja's [CeWL](https://github.com/digininja/CeWL) written in Golang.

-**Note**: This repo is experimental.
-Cosider it pre-alpha.
-The api / cli can change at any time.

 - Crawl websites concurrently and extract words into a wordlist
 - Should be faster as the original CeWL, as requests and parsing are performed concurrently.
 - static binary available, so no dependencies required
 - lower memory fooprint

-## Features
-- Crawl websites concurrently and extract words into a wordlist
+**Note**: This repo is experimental.
+Cosider it pre-alpha.
+The api / cli can change at any time.

 ## Installation